cptran777/ember-form-validation/README.md

 * Add ability to validate live on change to values
 * Add ability to do multiple format/customFormat validations on a single value
+* Ability to specify a "whitelist" of acceptable values or "blacklist" of unacceptable values